zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-drill-thru/essbase-drill-thru.md

 ## **Step 5:** Define Drill-through Report
 1. Navigate to the database inspector for the application SampleDT and database Basic.
 Click on Scripts.

-   a) Select Drill Through Reports on left navigation section.

-   b) On the Create menu to the right, Select Datasource.
+2. Select Drill Through Reports on left navigation section.
+On the Create menu to the right, Select Datasource.
    ![](./images/imageDT_16.png "")

-2. Enter Name "SalesBreakdown".
+3. Enter Name "SalesBreakdown".

    a) Click dropdown for Datasource and select the data source "SAMPLEDT.SalesTable".